anutron/behavior/Docs/Delegator.md

 ### Extended handlers

-Handlers, much like Behavior's filter declaration, are passed an instance of [Behavior.API][] as they often have additional configuration properties (for example, a selector to find *which* form to submit or hide or what-have-you).
+Handlers, much like Behavior's filter declaration, are passed an instance of [BehaviorAPI][] as they often have additional configuration properties (for example, a selector to find *which* form to submit or hide or what-have-you).
 You can declare a handler in object notation with values for defaults and required properties.
 Example:

 	myDelegator.register('click', 'HideTarget', {
 		require: ['target'],